 - The fact that a violation notice is not issued when a violation occurs does not imply that the regulation or rule is not in effect.
 Each vehicle operator is responsible for knowing and following the parking rules and regulations.

-- Campus Security has been charged with the authority to enforce these regulations, including the right to immobilize or tow vehicles for specific violations and/or for repeat violators.
-The owner or operator of an immobilized or towed vehicle is responsible for the cost of towing and storage fees in addition to any other assessed fines.
+- Campus Security has been charged with the authority to enforce these regulations, including the right to tow vehicles for specific violations and/or for repeat violators.
+The owner or operator of a towed vehicle is responsible for the cost of towing and storage fees in addition to any other assessed fines.

 - The College assumes no responsibility for any vehicle or its contents while the vehicle is parked or operated on College property.
 All vehicle operators should lock or otherwise secure their vehicles when parked on the Galveston College campus.